djbpitt/collatexInstallation/collatex-installation.md

 ## Installation

 To run CollateX, you need first to install Python 3 and then the CollateX module, along with some other programs, packages, and modules upon which CollateX depends.
-Here’s how to do that in Mac OS X, Ubuntu Linux, and Microsoft Windows.
+Here’s how to do that in Mac OS X, Ubuntu Linux, and Windows.
 The process described below will probably take between thirty minutes and an hour, depending on how familiar you are with installing programs on your system.
 The good news is that you only have to do the installation once, and launching CollateX after that will take almost no time.
 This tutorial assumes that you are running Mac OS X 10.8 or later, Windows 7 or 8, or Ubuntu Linux 14.04 LTS or later.

 In all of the steps below, if you are prompted to enter your password, you should do so.